-- A specialist will interpret the scan and send a written report to your consultant within 7 working days. - Please inform the department if you have an appointment with your consultant earlier than 7 days after the scan.
+- A specialist doctor will interpret the scan and a written report sent to your consultant.
+This can take up to 2-3 days. - If you have an appointment with your consultant sooner, please tell us at the time of your appointment.